 According to Experian, one of the three national credit bureaus in the U.S., a good credit score is anything from 670 to 739 on the FICO range.
 A score of 600 is generally considered fair, and 579 or lower qualifies as “very poor.”
+You might need tips to repair your score if you find yourself under 579.
 The higher your credit score, the better shape you’re in to qualify for a loan from a lender.

 2. Good Credit Can Save You Money